quovadis-btp/btp-automation/btp-context/bootstrap-context/readme.md

 platform_admins           = ["platform-admin1@acme.com", "platform-admin2@acme.com"]

 ```
-The user who created a global account has already an S-user identifier and is already known to the SAP Identity Provider (SAP ID).
+The user who created a global account has already an S-user identifier and is known to the SAP Identity Provider (SAP ID).

 The bootstrap script must be run by this global account owner/administrator.

-This will result in a bootstrap context subaccount having been created as a placeholder for the custom identity provider.
+This will result in a bootstrap context subaccount having been created as a placeholder for the custom identity provider, as depicted below:

 <table style="width: 100%; border-collapse: collapse; background-color: #f5f5f5;" border="1">
 <tbody>